NETWAYS/foreman-training/provisioning/03_pxe.md

 Finish the wizard and immediately pause it before the boot times out.

 If you did not pause the system in time, you will have to add the NIC as Boot media and change the boot order on the details view of the virtual machine.
-This change needs a shutdown of the VM, it applys only to the VM after powering it off.
+This change needs a shutdown of the VM as it is only applied after powering off the VM.
 Shut down the System and start it up again later for the next lab.

 !SLIDE smbullets small
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Configure the system "pxe" in Foreman